shaojun/open_docs/projects/edge/kafka/protocol.md

-Each edge board (Jetson Nano) will upload below sample message to  _kafka server_  periodically once target objects detected via the camera video stream.
+Each edge board (Jetson Nano) will upload below sample message to  _kafka server_  periodically

+# Upload criteria

+Only target objects were detected from the camera video stream.

+# Upload interval

-The upload interval could be vary, default is around 2 seconds, and If no target objects were detected, then no uploading.
+could be vary and changed in future, now the default is around 2 seconds, that means, there's max 2 seconds delay before notifying server.

+# Kafka server info

+url: dev-iot.ipos.biz;9092, topic: test

-Message sample:
+# Message sample:

 - ONLY 2 door sign were detected